LionelDraghi/ArchiCheck/docs/cmd_line.md

    -lf  | --list_files        : list analyzed sources files
-   -ld  | --list_dependencies : list identified units and dependencies in analyzed sources files -lr  | --list_rules        : list rules in a rules file -lnc | --list_non_covered  : list units not involved in rules file If any, only one of the queries is performed, and then the full analisys on sources is not done.
+   -ld  | --list_dependencies : list identified units and dependencies in analyzed sources files -lr  | --list_rules        : list rules in a rules file -lnc | --list_non_covered  : list compilation units not involved in rules file -ct  | --create_template   : create a commented example of rules file If any, only one of the queries is performed and the full analisys on sources is not done.

 Examples:
    archicheck rules.txt -I ./src